 - For individuals wishing to have a civil marriage performed by a Justice of the Peace, please contact that appropriate court for further information.

 - For military service members, it is highly recommended that an Affidavit of Record of Marriage is also purchased with the marriage license.
 The military has advised that their records division will only process the Affidavit of Record of Marriage versus the original marriage license.

 An Affidavit of Record of Marriage can be obtained either by mail or coming into the Clerk of the Superior Court office.
-To order an Affidavit of Record of Marriage, a $27 cashier’s check or money order payable to the Clerk of Superior Court will be mailed to the Clerk of Superior Court, 200 N San Francisco Street, Flagstaff, AZ 86001.
+To order an Affidavit of Record of Marriage, a $30 cashier’s check or money order payable to the Clerk of Superior Court will be mailed to the Clerk of Superior Court, 200 N San Francisco Street, Flagstaff, AZ 86001.
 Please include a letter that contains the full names of both parties and the approximate date of the marriage.
+Please include a contact phone number and email address, as we may have questions regarding your request.
 If the original marriage license is available, please include the marriage license number, which is identified as the book and page number in the lower right hand corner of the marriage license.
 You will also need to include a self-addressed, stamped envelope for return of the document.
-If you do not know the year of the marriage, you will need to include an additional $27.00 for research.
+If you do not know the year of the marriage, you will need to include an additional $30.00 for research.
 The public is always welcome to come to our office in the County Courthouse to conduct their own research, at no cost, if they choose to do so.
 Cash, cashier’s checks and money orders are accepted at our service counter.